jx2bandito/jVenture/README.md

 # Joel's Adventure

  &nbsp;&nbsp;&nbsp; Joel's Adventure is a CYOA-type game made with React.js.
 I had been meaning to make a CYOA and to create a React project, so this project killed two birds with one stone.
 The story is incomplete, but I feel as though I've already set everything up as far as interactions go.
 Webpack is used as the bundler.
-See it in action at: https://jx2bandito.github.io/joelAdventure/
+See it in action at https://jx2bandito.github.io/joelAdventure/.

 ### User stories: <br />